rDruTNT/GUILibRD/README.md

 - TogglePanel
 - ValuePanel

-In the end you will need to open the GUI to player Simply use GUI#open(Player) to open a gui to this player and get its instantiated acitve gui
+In the end you will need to open the GUI to player \n Simply use GUI#open(Player) to open a gui to this player and get its instantiated acitve gui
 ```java
       ActiveGUI actives = GUI.open(player);